ofirb25/delivery-app/README.md

 https://exp.host/@ofirb25/delivery-app

-## To run locally on your device process
+## To run locally on your device folllow the process :

   - git clone